golang/go/internal/telemetry/export/ocagent/README.md

-# Exporting Metrics with OpenCensus and Prometheus
+# Exporting Metrics and Traces with OpenCensus, Zipkin, and Prometheus

-This tutorial provides a minimum example to verify that metrics can be exported to OpenCensus from Go tools.
+This tutorial provides a minimum example to verify that metrics and traces can be exported to OpenCensus from Go tools.

 ## Setting up oragent